EspoTek/Labrador/README.md

 This repo hosts all of the software and hardware that makes Labrador possible.

 # Documentation and Software
 To download binary (executable) versions of the software, go to:
 https://github.com/espotek/labrador/releases

+The software is re-built automatically each time I make a change to the source code.
+I recommend always downloading the latest win32, osx-dmg or linux-appimage version, depending on whether you're on Windows, macOS or Linux.
+Raspberry Pi downloads are not currently automatically built, but an older version is provided at the link above.

 For the documentation, please visit:
 https://github.com/espotek/labrador/wiki

 # Licence